-Adam Ondra has climbed four 9b+ / 5.15c routes, Stefano Ghisolfi and Alex Megos two, with Chris Sharma, Jakob Schubert, and Will Bosi both having climbed one.
-So just six people have climbed a 9b+ or higher climb.
+Adam Ondra has climbed three 9b+ / 5.15c routes, Stefano Ghisolfi three, Alex Megos two, with Chris Sharma, Jakob Schubert, Sean Bailey, and Seb Bouin both having climbed one.
+So just seven people have climbed a 9b+ or higher climb.

 How Many 9c / 5.15d Projects Are There?

-At least five that we know of.
+At least four that we know of.
 There is also “The Project” which is an indoor climbing route set at the Klättercentret climbing gym in Stockholm, Sweden.
 It doesn’t have a grade yet as it’s still not been completed by anyone.

 Who Has Bolted The Most Hard Climbs?

 Ondra found and bolted two 9b+ and one 9c.
 Seb Bouin has bolted one 9c and three 9b/+ routes.
 Sharma has bolted two confirmed 9b+ climbs, and around five possible 9b+ or 9c projects, as well as a crazy amount of 9b and 9a+ routes.
 He’s also opened up many of these projects and contributed a huge amount to the growth of hard sport climbing.